 CMAT is a popular MBA entrance test for admission into many reputed AICTE approved institutes in the country.
 Every year, top MBA colleges use CMAT Cut Off scores to shortlist the candidates for Group Discussion and Personal Interview rounds and for the final selection.
-Since academic year 2016-17, the CMAT exam is conducted only once a year on 3rd Sunday of January.
 Following is a list of expected cut-offs based on previous year CMAT cut-offs.

 ||Cut off (Percentile)